HadySK/rk3566NpuModel/README.md

 This repo has code to create a matmul model in torch then convert it to rknn model and run it on rockchip npu

 Story time
-following my adventures with Raspberry Pi Zero 2W and OpenCL, I started my search for another SBC with Zero form factor that can perform AI/ML operation at fast enough rate.
+following my adventures with Raspberry Pi Zero 2W and OpenCL, I started my search for another Zero form factor SBC that can perform AI/ML operation at fast enough rate.
 After search for a while, I got myself the Radxa Zero 3W board (4GB model) It has a quad-core ARM CPU (Good)
 Mali-52 GPU that supports Vulkan and OpenCL (Not really but thats a story for another day)